-The record ground attendance at the venue is 32,642 for a Newcastle v Manly ARL game in July 1995 - when the majority of the ground was standing room except for the original 5,000-seat Western grandstand.
+The record ground attendance at the venue is 32,890 for a Rugby League Test Match between the Kangaroos and New Zealand, beating the previous record of 32,642 set in July 1995 for a Newcastle v Manly ARL game.
 Previous names of the venue include Marathon Stadium (1992-2001), EnergyAustralia Stadium (2001-2011), Ausgrid Stadium (2011-2012) and now McDonald Jones Stadium.
 It has also been known as Hunter Stadium when it had no naming-rights deal and Newcastle Stadium during the 2015 Asian Cup.

 McDonald Jones Stadium